 Kingfield Primary School Win Award for Young Carer Support

 Exciting news ... the school has been recognised for its work with young carers and been awarded the ‘Young Carers in School Award’.
-This is excellent recognition for the work that Gill and Ms Sweeney do to support our Young Carers.
+This is excellent recognition for the work that the school does to support our Young Carers.

-Gill, (HSLW) says, “It has been wonderful see the confidence and resilience of the young carers develop with the support in place for them at school and with needs being understood.
+Gill, (previous HSLW) said, “It has been wonderful see the confidence and resilience of the young carers develop with the support in place for them at school and with needs being understood.
 They always look forward and have fun together at their ‘Fun Friday Club’ which is so important for them.”